epoc-ed/epoc-utils/README.md

 c = ConfigurationClient(redis_host(), token=auth_token())

 #Clear the database and populate it from a yaml file.
-Note that this affects ALL users on ALL machines connected to the same database
+Clears the selected database only, but will affect all users connected to the same machine!
-c.from_yaml('epoc-config.yaml')
+c.from_yaml('epoc-config.yaml', flush_db = True)

 ```

 ### Paths